opencog/opencog/README.md

   [ROS Behavior Scripting](https://github.com/opencog/ros-behavior-scripting)
   repository.
 * OpenPsi, a model of psychological states.
-Its currently a mashup of two unrelated ideas: a generic rule-class selection and plannning system, and a model of human psychological states.
+Its currently a mashup of two unrelated ideas: a generic rule-class selection and planning system, and a model of human psychological states.
 An open to-do item is to untangle these two.
 * A supervised learning system, MOSES, for extracting patterns from tabular data.
-This is located in a seprate repository, [MOSES](https://github.com/opencog/moses).
+This is located in a seperate repository, [MOSES](https://github.com/opencog/moses).
 * The CogServer, a network server providing shell access and a REST API.
 * Several (obsolete!?) data visualization subsystems.

-With the exception of MOSES and the CogServer, all of the above are in active development, are half-baked, poorly documented, mis-designed, subject to experimentation, and generally in need of love an attention.
+With the exception of MOSES and the CogServer, all of the above are in active development, are half-baked, poorly documented, mis-designed, subject to experimentation, and generally in need of love and attention.
 This is where experimentation and integration are taking place, and, like any laboratory, things are a bit fluid and chaotic.